eBay Inc. PESTEL/PESTLE Analysis & Recommendations

-eBay PESTEL/PESTLE Analysis, political, economic, sociocultural, technological, ecological, legal, external factors, industry marketplace case study, recommendations
+eBay PESTEL analysis, PESTLE analysis, political, economic, sociocultural, technological, ecological, legal, external factors, marketplace industry environment

-This PESTEL/PESTLE analysis of eBay Inc. outlines external factors influential to strategic management in online business.
-For example, the company’s development is based on market opportunities connected to remote or macro-environmental factors, such as governmental or political action that supports online trade. eBay’s generic competitive strategy and intensive growth strategies are designed to support multinational business growth despite the threats shown in this external analysis.
-In addition, the external factors identified in this PESTEL/PESTLE analysis reflect challenges other firms experience in the e-commerce industry environment.
-The company’s strategic approaches to macro-environmental factors determine its success in outperforming such competitors.
+This PESTEL analysis of eBay Inc. outlines external factors influential to strategic management in online business.
+The company’s development is based on market opportunities connected to remote or macro-environmental factors that support online trade. eBay’s generic competitive strategy and intensive growth strategies are designed for multinational business growth despite the threats shown in this external analysis.
+The external factors identified in this PESTLE analysis reflect challenges in the e-commerce industry environment. eBay’s strategic approaches to macro-environmental factors determine its success in outperforming competitors.

-In this aspect of the PESTEL/PESTLE analysis model, political influence on the external business environment is considered.
-In this case, eBay Inc.’s remote or macro-environment is subject to the effects of governments pertinent to the business.
-For example, the company’s online marketplace is subject to governmental influences in the United States.
+In this aspect of the PESTEL analysis, political influence on the external business environment is considered. eBay’s remote or macro-environment is subject to the effects of governments pertinent to the business.
 The company’s strategic management must exploit political opportunities identified in the external analysis of its international business.
-The following external factors represent the political influences on eBay Inc. and its industry environment, as examined in this PESTEL/PESTLE analysis:
+The following external factors represent the political influences on eBay Inc. and its industry environment, as examined in this PESTEL analysis:

 1. Governmental support for e-commerce (opportunity and threat)